ykdojo/OpenStream/BugReport.md

 [A clear and concise description of what you expected to happen.]

 ## Screenshots (if applicable)
-[Add screenshots to help explain your problem.]
+[Add screenshots to help explain the problem.]

 ## Additional context
-[Add any other context about the problem or feature request.]
+[Add any other context about the bug.]

 ## Environment
 [Include information about your environment, e.g., Chrome version, operating system.]